mtsmn/IoT/im_vir_calculations.md

 <tr>
 <td>Exponential smoothing</td>
 <td>Returns the average value for a property over available collected datapoints, where the older property values are weighted exponentially less than newer values.
 The weight is controlled by the smoothing factor, where a larger value gives more weight to recent values and less to older values.
 You can also optionally use the slope factor to adjust for any trends in the data.
-Exponentially smoothed values react quicker to changes in the data than moving average does.  </br></br>
+Exponentially smoothed values reacts quicker to changes in the data than moving average does.  </br></br>
 Input:
 <ul>
 <li>Property
 <li>Smoothing factor, as a number that is larger than 0 and smaller than 1.
 <li>Optional: Slope, as a number that is larger than 0 and smaller than 1.   </br>
- **Tip:** If you are unsure if your collected data has trends, start by using a slope of 0.5.
+ **Tip:** If you are unsure if your collected data has trends, start by using a slope of .5.
 Depending on your results, you might want to adjust the factor.
  </ul></td>
- <td>Applying exponential smoothing to a datapoint results in an average value where older values are weighted less when the average is calculated rather than defining a period length.
+ <td>Applying exponential smoothing to a datapoint results in an average value where older values are weighted less when calculating the average rather than defining a period length.
 Instead, you limit the weight of distant values by setting a higher smoothing factor.
-</br></br>Use the exponential smoothing formula with a rule to avoid triggering false alerts that are based on noisy data that contains isolated spikes by using all available data instead of a subset.
+</br></br>Use the exponential smoothing formula with a rule to avoid triggering false alerts based on noisy data that contains isolated spikes by using all available data instead of a subset.
 </br></br>Use a line graph card to visualize data trends with data spikes removed.</td>
 </tr>
 <tr>